 Dr. Jamal Nassar, an expert on Middle Eastern politics, led the department from 1998 to 2007.
 Under his leadership, the department innovated the curriculum in both the graduate and undergraduate majors, started its student journal, Critique, and changed its name from the Department of Political Science to the Department of Politics and Government to better reflect the scope of its courses and approaches.
 During this time the department grew, and at its height, the department had twenty three permanent faculty lines, four hundred majors and about two hundred minors.
 During Dr. Nassar's tenure as chair, Schroeder Hall was renovated with design input from the department, resulting in some of the most modern offices and classrooms on campus.

-Today, the department is led by Dr. Ali Riaz who, before joining ISU, taught at universities in England, South Carolina, and Bangladesh.
+Dr. Ali Riaz led the department from 2007 to 2017.
+Riaz, before joining ISU, taught at universities in England, South Carolina, and Bangladesh.
 Combining both academic experience and a unique perspective gained as a broadcast journalist in the British Broadcasting Corporation (BBC) World Service in London, Dr. Riaz's counts among his primary research interests South Asian politics, political Islam, state-society relationships, and community development.
 A prolific researcher, Professor Riaz has published more than ten books in Bengali and eight in English.
 His recent publications include Islam and Identity Politics Among British Bangladeshis: A Leap of Faith, and Inconvenient Truths About Bangladeshi Politics, and Islamist Militancy in Bangladesh: A Complex Web.

 Special thanks to Emeritus Professors Thomas Wilson and Tom Eimermann for their contribution to this history.